Bake Play Smile

 Thermomix Method

 • Place the chocolate and peanut butter into the Thermomix bowl.
-Melt on 50 degrees, 3-4 minutes, Speed 2.
+Melt for 3-4 minutes, 50 degrees, Speed 2.

-• Add the fried noodles and mix on Reverse, Speed 3, 5-10 seconds (or until combined).
+• Add the fried noodles and mix for 5-10 seconds, Reverse, Speed 3 (or until combined).
 Use the spatula to help mix.

 • Place spoonfuls of the mixture onto a baking paper lined tray and arrange into birds nest shapes (with a little hole in the middle).